Moist Maple Walnut Cake with Maple Frosting

 In a large bowl, beat butter, brown sugar, and maple syrup until light and creamy.

-Add eggs one at a time, beating well after each.
+Add eggs one at a time, beating well after each addition.
 Stir in vanilla.

-Add the dry ingredients in two additions, alternating with the milk, mixing just until combined.
+Add dry ingredients in two additions, alternating with milk, mixing just until combined.

 Pour batter into the prepared pan and smooth the top.

-Bake for 30–35 minutes (round pans may bake slightly faster) or until a toothpick comes out clean.
+Bake for 30–35 minutes (round pans may bake slightly faster), or until a toothpick inserted in the center comes out clean.

 Make the Maple Frosting

-Spread frosting over the cooled cake.
-Top with extra walnuts if desired.
+Spread frosting over the cooled cake and top with extra walnuts if desired.

 How to Serve